-Dr. King is the Senior Vice President, Chief Scientific Officer, Head of the Section on Vascular Cell Biology and Founder/Director of the AADI at Joslin Diabetes Center, as well as a Professor of Medicine and Ophthalmology at Harvard Medical School.
+Dr. King is the Senior Vice President, Chief Scientific Officer, Head of the Section on Vascular Cell Biology and Founder/Director of the AADI at Joslin Diabetes Center, as well as the Thomas J. Beatson, Jr. Professor of Medicine in the Field of Diabetes at Harvard Medical School.
 In addition, he still sees patients in the Asian Clinic.
 Dr. King received his medical degree from Duke University School of Medicine.
 Dr. King's work focuses on finding the causes and treatment for diabetic complications, exploring insulin actions on blood vessels and understanding the reasons for the high rate of diabetes in Asian Americans.
 Dr. King has published over 300 articles and reviews, as well as "The Diabetes Reset," a book to prevent, care for and even reverse diabetes.